Give your simulator superpowers

 Publishing your Swift Package

 To publish your Swift package you can simply create a new tag on your Git repository.
-As you’ve seen before in the dependencies section you can add references to dependencies by using Git URLs.
+As you’ve seen in the dependencies section, you can add references to dependencies using Git URLs.

 Conclusion

 That was it!
-We’ve created our own Swift Package in both the terminal and in Xcode.
-We added specific platform requirements and dependencies in multiple different ways.
-Making use of the automatic test discovery allows us to easily maintain tests for Linux.
+We created our own Swift Package in both the terminal and Xcode and added specific platform requirements and dependencies in multiple ways.
+Bundling resources in your package gives you the flexibility to build anything inside a package.

 If you like to improve your Swift knowledge, even more, check out the Swift category page.
 Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.